DevNet-Framework/cli/README.md

 composer global config minimum-stability dev
 ```

-To install DevNet framework globally, run the following command in the terminal:
+To install DevNet Cli globally, run the following command in the terminal:

 ```bash
 composer global require devnet/cli
 ```
+This will run a minimal installation of DevNet Framework that allows you to create a console app only, but you can add other DevNet packages later, like devnet/web package to be able to create a web app.

 >**Note:** For Linux users, do not forget to add composer **bin** into the System Environment Variables, like the following line:
 `echo 'export PATH="$PATH:$HOME/.config/composer/vendor/bin"' >> ~/.bashrc`